PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The bounded Add family accepts an acyclic graph of two-input Add operators whose leaves come through rank-four
-NHWC→NCHW adapters, optionally followed by a supported unary operation or complete expanded-Swish diamond, Dequantize, PReLU, exact Pad, bounded direct-source Slice, or bounded Split.
-Dequantize, PReLU, exact Pad, and Slice plans may also accompany the Add graph at the root Concat.
+NHWC→NCHW adapters, optionally followed by a supported unary operation or complete expanded-Swish diamond, Dequantize, PReLU, semantics-preserving Softmax, exact Pad, bounded direct-source Slice, or bounded Split.
+Dequantize, PReLU, Softmax, Pad, and Slice plans may also accompany the Add graph at the root Concat.
 Every Add output consumer must belong to the selected Add graph/root Concat or be an exact inverse adapter.
 Operands and bounded branches are rewired in their original order, each Split is applied